Kybr-git/DC30-Badge-Challenge-Writeup/README.md

 We are given a long list of sets of numbers, each line consisting of 4 numbers separated by hyphens.
 This is a book cipher, where the four numbers in each line represent page number, paragraph number, line number, and word number respectively.
 The book in question is the DEF CON 30 program.
 Converting each line to it's respective word produced the following wordlist:
 ![The book cypher](/assets/bookcypher.png)
 Now looking at the first letter of each word, backwards, we see the lyrics to "Never Gonna Give You Up".
+(Mind the mistakes, we were in a hurry!)
 `ANSWER: https://defcon.org/badge/30/urerjrtbntnva/eminor/918000000/thefinalcountdown/nevergonnagiveyouupnevergonnaletyoudown`

 7) The final challenge